splunk/public-o11y-docs/get-started/o11y-ai.rst

 ChatId
 ----------------------------------------------------------------------------------
-Chatid is the unique identifier for each AI Assistant in Observability Cloud conversation.
+Chatid is the unique identifier for each conversation in AI Assistant in Observability Cloud.
 Use ChatId when you want to report something about a particular conversation.
-Find it near the top of the chat below AI Assistant.
+Find it near the top of the chat below :guilabel:`AI Assistant`.

 ..  image:: /_images/ai/ai3.png
     :width: 40%